emmanuelferragne/Entrainements_Phono/README.md

 You will need [Praat](http://www.fon.hum.uva.nl/praat/), correct soundcard settings with the right outputs and inputs enabled, and to download or clone this repo.

+If you use these scripts for your research, please consider citing:
+Krzonowski, J., Ferragne, E. & Pellegrino, F., 2015, Effects of perception and production trainings on the production of English vowels by French native learners, *proc. of 6th ISEL Conference on Experimental Linguistics*, Athens, Greece, 26-27 June.

 ## Perception

 The PERCEPTION folder contains 4 types of perceptual experiments (2-AFC, 5-AFC, AX, Oddity).
 Let's go through one of them to illustrate how they work.